xiaocanli/stochastic-parker/INSTALL.md

 # Install Guide

 ## Overview
 This package uses a [Multiple stream Mersenne Twister PRNG](http://theo.phys.sci.hiroshima-u.ac.jp/~ishikawa/PRNG/mt_stream_en.html) to generated the required random numbers.
 This package uses [FLAP](https://github.com/szaghi/FLAP) to deal with comand line arguments.
-The FLAP pacakge is recommended to install using the [FoBiS](https://github.com/szaghi/FoBiS), which is building system for Fortran projects.
+The FLAP pacakge is recommended to install using the [FoBiS](https://github.com/szaghi/FoBiS), which is a building system for Fortran projects.

 ## Requirments
 - **Git**.
 The newer the better.